NonDairyNeutrino/Thesis/report/manuscript/manuscript.typ

   )
 }. $

-In some sense, anything that fits this structure, could be considered an IVP (more on this in @sec:Parareal).
+In some sense, anything that fits this structure, could be considered an IVP (more on this in @sec:methods_parareal).
 Because initial values "lock in" the trajectory of an object based on the EOM's physics, the IVP can be solved numerically.

 === Energy Drift & Symplectic Integrators <sec:energy_drift>